 - Match your job title to the title of the open position (once again, only if you are doing similar work).
 Each company may use a different job title even if the work is the same.
 And if your title matches the title of the open position, there is a greater chance the recruiter will slow down and read your resume.

 Step 2: Clarify

-Make your resume clear, concise, and easy to read – recruiters and hiring managers spend a short amount of time reviewing resumes and you want to make sure they’re able to see all of your work highlights easily.
+Make your resume clear, concise, and easy to read – recruiters and hiring managers to spend a short amount of time reviewing resumes and you want to make sure they’re able to see all of your work highlights easily.